Zinon-ZE/Zinon-conf/README.md

 ## ⚡ Fun Facts
-- I'm a nerd wth no life :V
 - I’m working on improving my reverse engineering skills and **finding CVEs**! 🛠
+- A nerd with life